At Cara, we work alongside more than 700 children and adults with disability. We are a leading South Australian disability-service provider.

 Cara is a not-for-profit organisation, or, as we like to say, a profit-for-purpose.
 That means all money we raise goes straight back to supporting our stakeholders: the children and adults with disabilities in our Cara Community.

 Donate today and make a difference

-Every gift, no matter what the amount, will go a long way to help people with a disability live more full and rewarding lives.
-Cara is a registered charitable organisation and our structure means 100 per cent of donations go directly to supporting our customers – not in office administration or running costs.
+Every gift, no matter what the amount, goes a long way to help people with a disability live full and rewarding lives.
+Cara is a registered charitable organisation and our structure means 100 per cent of donations go directly to supporting our customers – not to office administration or running costs.

 There are many ways in which you can help Cara find possible:

 Donations of $2 and more are tax deductible.

 You can choose to support one of our appeals, donate towards a project managed by Cara or even give a donation towards a group of customers living together.

 When you remember Cara in your will, you are leaving instructions from the heart, and a legacy to the children and adults your gift will support.

 Donors who are able to commit to Regular Giving, either fortnightly, monthly, quarterly or yearly (or whichever frequency suits you) means we can rely on you to fund experiences and enhance the lives of the children and adults we support.

 At Cara, we’re fortunate to be supported by many businesses, community groups and individuals.
 We’re grateful for all support and welcome your ideas.